Neck Pain: Symptoms, Causes and Treatments

 Other tests

-Your doctor might recommend an EMG if they suspect a pinched nerve, which involves inserting needles into muscles to measure nerve conduction speed.
+Your doctor might recommend an EMG if they suspect a pinched nerve.
+This procedure involves inserting needles into muscles to measure nerve conduction speed.
 Blood tests can also detect inflammatory or infectious conditions linked to neck pain.

 • Prescription pain relievers, muscle relaxants, or tricyclic antidepressants.